MohJumper/VisualAduitoryModality/README.md

 	Blank (V=0 & s=0)

+# Attached files:
 To see an example of how the table should look like see file name "mastersheet_demo_updated" then look within for "Analysis by intervals" sheet.

+For R codes see  "hello.R"